 Federal Graduate PLUS Loan

-The Federal PLUS Loan is an available resource for graduate students based on approved credit.
+The Federal Graduate PLUS Loan is an available resource for graduate students based on approved credit.
 Approved students who have borrowed the maximum direct unsubsidized loan funding available for an academic year may borrow an amount equal to the difference between the cost of attendance for their program and all other resources applied to their student account.
-Federal PLUS Loans disbursed on or after July 1, 2014, have a fixed interest rate of 7.21% for graduate students.
-The loans may also be subject to an origination fee (up to 4%), taken from the value of the loan at the time it is disbursed to the school.
 Borrowers should consider the fees charged by each lender when choosing a loan provider.
+Detailed information about this loan, including interest rate, annual and aggregate borrowing limits, and current repayment plans are available at www.studentloans.gov.

-Complete the following steps to apply for a Federal PLUS Loan:
+Complete the following steps to apply for a Federal Grad PLUS Loan:

 - Complete the FAFSA

-- Complete a PLUS Loan Application and Master Promissory Note through www.studentloans.gov (available after May 15th for the upcoming academic year)
+- Complete a Grad PLUS Loan Application, Master Promissory Note and entrance counseling through www.studentloans.gov (available after April 15th for the upcoming academic year)

 Alternative Educational Loans